 Under the new law, is an office surgery center that is currently registered with the department required to reapply and pay a registration fee?

 - All currently registered office surgery centers will need to reapply and meet the new requirements.
 There will be no registration fee for reapplication and the office will keep the same registration number.
-The Department will send out more information when the new application is available.
+Click here for the new registration application.

 What is the financial responsibility for an office surgery center?